As Sally Struthers used to say, would you like to earn more money? Sure we all would.

 - Certified Field Associate – Mystery shop movie theaters!

-My best recommendation is to check book prices on BookScouter, which will check the selling price on 55 different vendors.
+Another site worth checking out is BookScouter, which will check the selling price on 55 different vendors.
 The list will include the offer price, how they pay (Paypal, check, etc.) as well as whether they pay for shipping and under what terms.
 If you have a lot of books to sell, they can search up to 3000 ISBNs in a single request if you upgrade to BookScouter Pro.
-There is also historical prices too in case you want to review trends.
+There are also historical prices too in case you want to review trends.

 If you’re a fan of Amazon, you might want to see our Amazon hacks, including how to get $5 for using their app!

 I hate junk mail but did you know you can sell it?
 These are companies that will, in some way, turn your mail into money.

 - The Hauser Group – They are a marketing company that will mail you letters and ask you to report on them, like when they arrived.
 You are paid per item reported.
 They have pretty wide coverage already but you might get lucky if you sign up as an agent.
 This is often known as a “mail decoy” job.

 - Quotas – Another postal quality survey company based out of Germany.

 - Small Business Knowledge Center – They will pay you to send them your junk mail if you qualify.

 - US Monitor – Another test mail service where you get paid per item reported.

 Fancy yourself a photographer?
 You could get paid for your photos!